cs3216/cs3216.github.io/assignments/facebook.md

 when it brags about something they did (like in JFDI Academy, where CS1101S students will publish feeds to announce to the world that they have levelled up).
-Non-users will see your application feeds on their friends’ profiles and might get intrigued enough to try out your application.
+Non-users will see your application feeds on their friends' profiles and might get intrigued enough to try out your application.

 Unfortunately, feeds are double-edged swords.
 Use them distastefully and